Poor Kareem Serageldin.

 After a lot of regulatory pressure from the Fed and the OCC to push banks to be more conservative about leveraged lending, companies are finding it harder to get leveraged loans.
 For instance, "Rocket Software Inc. pulled $725 million of loans from the market this week that would have refinanced debt and paid for a dividend to its co-founders and private-equity firm Court Square Capital Partners LP."
 The funny thing is how happy all the investors are about it: "The balance of power, for the moment, has a little bit shifted to the buy side," says one manager; another laments the old days when he couldn't "sit on cash and had to buy nearly every new issue that came to market."
 Thanks, Fed!
 You saved us from ourselves.

-The winner of the TXU deal is Blackstone.
+The winner of the TXU deal

 "After getting shut out of the giant buyout of the Texas utility in 2007, the private-equity firm bought the company's debt at a discount," and has made money trading the debt and stands to get a chunk of the regulated business in the reorganization.
 And its advisory bankers were hired to advise in the bankruptcy.
 Meanwhile, here is Distressed Debt Investing on the DIP Financing Motion in the Energy Future Holdings bankruptcy.
 And is Exelon overpaying for Pepco?